satsuki-chan/preprocess_sql03/README.md

   > **NOTE:** Keep a copy of the original configuration file "`my.cnf`".

 * In the configuration of *Workbench*, go to 'Edit->Preferences...->SQL Editor' and in the option 'DBMS connection read time out (in seconds)' change from 600 to **86400**.
-  * The interpolation process is slow; without this change, the interpolation process will remain inclomplete after 10 minutes.
+  * The interpolation process is slow; without this change, the interpolation process will remain incomplete after 10 minutes.
-  * In case of ussing another graphic database client, search for the option that aloows to increase the query delay time in the configuration preferences.
+  * In case of ussing another graphic database client, search for the option that allows to increase the query delay time in the configuration preferences.

 ###Execution instructions: